CLI Reference

 Update org-wide default model settings for new plans.

-plandex set-model default # select from a list of models and settings
+plandex set-model default # select from a list of model packs or edit via JSON

-plandex set-model default planner openai/gpt-4 # set the model for a role
+plandex set-model default daily # set default model pack by name

 Works exactly the same as set-model